23 ways to save money on holidays

 Book bargain package holidays

-Planning a holiday can be a complicated game, especially with all this comparison stuff and having to pull all the components together.
+Planning a holiday can be a complicated game, especially with the need to compare prices and pull all of the trip's components together.

-Make sure you check out package holidays too – First Choice generally being one of the... first choices.
-Some package holidays can be a hell of a lot cheaper than trips where transport and accommodation are bought and paid for separately.
+Make sure you check out package holidays too, with First Choice generally being one of the... first choices.
+Some package holidays can be a lot cheaper than trips where transport and accommodation are bought and paid for separately.

-You'll be amazed at how much you can save by opting for an all-inclusive package, particularly if you're heavy on the indulgence, as your meals and booze are included in the price.
+You'll be amazed at how much you can save by opting for an all-inclusive package, particularly as your meals and booze are included in the price.